Tribhuvan University Teaching Hospital

 Tribhuvan University Teaching Hospital (त्रिवि शिक्षण अस्पताल) is a public hospital in Nepal.
 It was established in 1982.
 Initially, it had a 300 bed facility which has now increased and now it has a 700 bed facility.

 The hospital is the centre for teaching clinical courses for undergraduate, postgraduate and specialization course as well as clinical research centre under Institute of Medicine (IOM) which is affiliated to Tribhuvan University.
 It provides highly specialised as well as general services to the patients coming from different parts of country as well as students from neighbouring countries like India, Pakistan, Bangladesh and Maldives, Shri Lanka as well as trainees from Europe and North America.

+Following the 2026 Nepal floods, injured survivors and deceased bodies were transferred Tribhuvan University Teaching Hospital after hospitals and morgues in affected areas reached full capacity.